“…But Tony the Tiger tells us that breakfast is the most important meal of the day! Grrrrrreat!”

 Tips and tricks about Fasting

-Don’t freak out.
+Don’t freak out!
 Stop wondering: “can I fast 15 hours instead of 16?” or “what if I eat an apple during my fasted period, will that ruin everything?”
 Relax.
-Your body is a finely tuned piece of machinery and learns to adapt.
+Your body is a complex piece of machinery and learns to adapt.
 Everything is not as cut and dry as you think.

 If you want to eat breakfast one day but not another, that’s okay.
-If you are going for optimal aesthetic or athletic performance, I can see the need to be more rigid in your discipline, but otherwise…freaking chill out and don’t stress over minutiae.
+If you are going for optimal aesthetic or athletic performance, I can see the need to be more rigid in your discipline, but otherwise…freaking chill out and don’t stress over minutiae!
+Don’t let perfect be the enemy of good.

-Expect funny looks.
+Expect funny looks if you spend a lot of mornings with breakfast eaters.
 A few weeks back I had a number of friends staying with me, and they were all completely dumbfounded when I told them I didn’t eat breakfast anymore.
 I tried to explain it to them but received a bunch of blank stares.
-Breakfast has become so engrained in our culture that NOT eating it sounds crazy.
+Breakfast has become so enGRAINed (zing!) in our culture that NOT eating it sounds crazy.
 You will get weird looks from those around you…embrace it.
+I still go to brunch or sit with friends, I just drink black coffee and enjoy conversation.

 Stay busy.
 If you are just sitting around thinking about how hungry you are, you’ll be more likely to struggle with this.
 For that reason, I time my fasting periods for maximum efficiency and minimal discomfort: